idfyed/sample-node-app/README.md

 number and some other runtime attributes can be managed trough environment variabels.
 Look at the code in `src/bin/www`.

+For security reasons the relying party configuration used in the code will only accept requests originating from `http(s)://localhost*`.

 ### Running the application

 Point your browser to `https://localhost:3000`.
 Since the